sriharshachilakapati/SESL/docs/TheLanguage.md

 Just like in GLSL, independent compilable units in this language are called _shaders_, and a _program_ is a set of shaders that are compiled and linked together.
 All the concepts are similar to GLSL, which is the target output language of the SESL transpiler.
 However, SESL adds the concepts of inheritance, packages, and some basic OOP to enhance the shaders.

-All the features from standard GLSL is the same, and so is the syntax.
+All the features from standard GLSL are the same, and so is the syntax.
 The GLSL built-in functions are now instead not built-in but native functions in the standard library.
 Additionally there are now _pass_ variables which are automatically passed to the next shader stage in the program.

 ### 1.2.
 Motivation